KI7MT/git-remote-demo/README.md

 The reason for doing this could include : multiple backups, high availability CI/CD pipelines, improved internet speeds around the globe, etc.

 >NOTE : The longest portion of this tutorial is setting up the SSH Keys.
-But once done, it's few simple commands
+But once done, it's just a few simple commands
 >to push remotes to several Git Service Providers and can be used for any number of repositories.

 ## Git Service Providers